zizi-ayman/YallakoraWebScraping/README.md

 # YallakoraWebScraping
-Web scraping python script that get today information about matchs on www.yallakora.com site
+Web scraping Python script that gets today's information about matches on the www.yallakora.com site and puts it in an Excel file sheet